Lawsuit Alleges 52 Rapes at Baylor Over Four Years

 She was out with some other Bruins on the night of April 18, 2013, during Baylor’s annual Diadeloso party weekend, when one of them wanted to stop by the home of Shawn Oakman, who was a first-year transfer from Penn State University.
 Oakman was hosting a football party with some of his teammates, including freshman football players Tre’Von Armstead and Shamycheal Chatman.

-The complaint claims that in previous year during Diadeloso, three different women were gang-raped by members of the Baylor football team at a football party.
+The complaint claims that in the previous year during Diadeloso, three different women were gang-raped by members of the Baylor football team at a football party.

 Doe became very intoxicated at Oakman’s party, she alleges, before Chatman and Armstead left the party with her and went back to her apartment.